 Using external billing experts may seem like a costly enterprise, but if done correctly it can drastically improve your revenue.
 Practices may find that they save time and money if they leave claims to billing experts.

 For example, at PrognoCIS, not only do we offer an integrated electronic health record and practice management software suite, we have in-house medical billing experts who are fully trained in using the software as a part of our Revenue Cycle Management services.
-This save you time in both implementation and training associated with medical billing.
+This saves you time in both implementation and training associated with medical billing.
 Not only that, we partner with medical billing clearinghouses to take care of claims with insurance companies.

 3. Create, maintain, and improve your online presence